sidharthkuruvila/ocaml-lucene/doc/lz4_compression.md

     copied literal

 The second part of the sequence is the match.
 The match copies bytes from the uncompressed buffer and appends them to the bufffer.
 The bytes are copied from an offest up to 65535 bytes before the current end of the buffer.

 The match length is calculated in a similar manner to the literal length, using extra match lenght bytes if required.
+4 bytes need to be added to the match length.
+This is beccause a match will be at least 4 bytes long.

     let copy_match match_length_nibble data buffer =
       let offset = Reader.read_u16_le data in
-      let match_length = read_length match_length_nibble data in
+      let match_length = read_length match_length_nibble data + 4in
       let matched = Buffer.sub buffer ~pos:(Buffer.length buffer - offset) ~len:match_length |> Bytes.to_string in
       Buffer.add_string buffer matched